 Modiwlau Blwyddyn 3

 * Mae’r modiwl hwn ar gael yn Gymraeg os yw digon o siaradwyr Cymraeg yn dewis ei astudio – This module is available dependent on student demand.

 The BA (Hons) Human Resource Management is also available as a four year course including an integrated Foundation Year, and is designed for students who do not currently meet admissions criteria for direct entry onto the degree.
 You will start by completing a foundation year, which provides well structured support, allowing you to develop your skills and knowledge before continuing onto the three year degree programme.
 For more information please email firstname.lastname@example.org

-Your course will be supported through your student handbook and module guides, online supporting educational materials including those from CIPD, networked information services including the University’s Unilearn website and Business Research Report supervisors.
+Your human resource management course will be supported through your student handbook and module guides, online supporting educational materials including those from CIPD, networked information services including the University’s Unilearn website and Business Research Report supervisors.

 You’ll be assessed through examinations and coursework which may be in the form of essays, portfolios and projects, reports, case studies, presentations and design tasks.

 A year out on work placement, undertaking an internship as part of your human resource management course, or studying abroad is another great boost to your CV which can help you stand out from the crowd.

 Whether it’s studying abroad or gaining work experience, our experienced team will help you find a placement, in an area that interests you.